av1d/electronic_surplus_store_list/README.md

 Please use the URL https://github.com/av1d/electronics_list<br><p>

 Please leave comments, post in 'issues' or make pull requests to add sites / make updates.<br>
-To do: add brief descriptions of site contents.
+To do: Remove duplicated.
+Add brief descriptions of site contents.
 Do further organization.
-Find more computer kits.<br><p>
+Find more computer kits and kits of other categories not covered.<br><p>

 Last update: November 23, 2021<br><p><br><p><br><p>